 The minimum consequence for academic dishonesty will be an "F" on the assignment.
 This includes quizzes, speech outlines and final submissions of speeches.
 However, the School of Communication and Loyola University Chicago reserve the right to enforce the most extreme consequences, including but not limited to expulsion from the major or the university.
 The internet is an oasis for plenty of communication information which can be accessed for free or a fee.
 Beware of the consequences of lifting information, partial or whole, from the web.
 It is plagiarism and will result in a failing grade for the course.

 Graded Assignments:

 Quizzes on assigned readings - 100 points

 In class participation - 100 points

 Mid-term Exam - 100 points

 Communication Journal (reports) - 100 points

-Communication and Culture paper and

-presentation - 100 points

-Group Presentation - 300 points

-Communication Theory Paper - 100 points

-Final Exam - 100 points
+Comm and Culture paper/presentation - 100 points